joetrops5/HWAssignment1/READMEHW1.md

 I added the <title> to horiseon as well as alt attributes to the images.
 The alt attributes work as placeholders incase the images are not working;
 they are used to describe the image on the page.

+This Webpage is now fully responsive when the page shrinks and no text overlaps due to the addition of the media query.